-- 4.1.1 Subject to the Charter and Statutes, Council delegates to Senate the authority to: - a. to recommend the successors to the first Chancellor for appointment by Council; - b. nominate Pro-Vice-Chancellors for appointment by Council; - c. regulate the admission of people to courses of study and research and their continuance therein and to exercise and discharge the disciplinary powers and functions relating to the Students assigned to Senate by Council; - d. regulate, within the general financial limits laid down by Council, all the academic work of the University, the recognition of Teachers, and the organisation of teaching, research, courses of study and extramural work and the conditions for qualifying for admission to the Degrees and other distinctions of the University; - e. regulate all examinations of the University and to appoint examiners as provided in Regulations; - f. authorise or recommend the conferment of Degrees and other academic distinctions as prescribed by the Regulations and to recommend the revocation of any such Degree or distinction; - g. prescribe the academic dress to be worn by the various Officers and Members and Students of the University, and the occasions on which it will be worn; - h. discuss and declare an opinion upon any matter whatsoever relating to the University and to transmit such opinion to Council; - i. appoint Visiting Professors and Visiting Fellows; - appoint Recognised Teachers and conferral of honorary clinical titles; - k. recommend to Council the award of the title of Emeritus Professor in accordance with Ordinance 12.4; - do such other things as Council or the Laws of the University may authorise.
+- 4.1.1 Subject to the Charter and Statutes, Council delegates to Senate the assurance of the quality and standards of all courses, degrees and other distinctions, the regulation of student affairs and the student experience. - 4.1.2 In particular, Council delegates to Senate the following primary responsibilities: - a.
+To regulate (through the publication and maintenance of regulations, handbooks, policies and guidance), within the general financial limits laid down by Council, all the academic work of the University, namely: - i) the admission of people to courses of study and research, including the conditions for qualifying for admission; - progression on courses of study and research, including the exercise and discharge of disciplinary powers and functions relating to students; - iii) the appointment of Recognised Teachers, and the organisation of teaching, research, courses of study and extramural work; - iv) all examinations of the University including the appointment of examiners as provided in Regulations; - v) the authorisation or recommendation of the conferment of Degrees and other academic distinctions as prescribed by the Regulations and the revocation of any such Degree or distinction; - vi) academic partnerships with other institutions. - b.
+To ensure compliance with Office for Students conditions of registration, Ofsted expectations and any other academic regulatory requirements which may be in force from time to time. - c.
+To foster an active, reflective, academic community which promotes continuous enhancement to its academic provision. - d.
+To report to Council on quality, standards and student experience, and on the exercise of any responsibility delegated to it, as Council may require. - 4.1.3 In addition, Council delegates to Senate the following responsibilities: - e.
+To recommend the successors to the first Chancellor for appointment by Council; - f.
+To nominate Pro-Vice-Chancellors for appointment by Council; - g.
+To prescribe the academic dress to be worn by the various Officers and members and students of the University, and the occasions on which it will be worn; - To discuss and declare an opinion upon any matter whatsoever relating to the University and to transmit such opinion to Council, and to transmit to Council any report or expression of opinion made by a Constitutional Body which is addressed to Council through Senate; - i. appoint Visiting Professors and Visiting Fellows;

+- j. recommend to Council the award of the title of Emeritus Professor in accordance with Ordinance 12.4; - k. do such other things as Council or the Laws of the University may authorise.